Solving the Poisson equation#

 )

-Starting simulation run for model Poisson ...
+Starting run for model Poisson ...

 Struphy run finished.